DaveSkender/Stock.Indicators/docs/GUIDE.md

 ### Validating historical quotes

 Historical quotes are automatically re-sorted [ascending by date] on every call to the library.
 This is needed to ensure that it is sequenced properly.
-If you want a more advanced check of your `IEnumerable<TQuote> history` (historical quotes) you can _optionally_ validate it with the `ValidateHistory` helper function.
+If you want a more advanced check of your `IEnumerable<TQuote> history` (historical quotes) you can _optionally_ validate it with the `history.Validate()` helper function.
 It will check for duplicate dates and other bad data.
 This comes at a small performance cost, so we did not automatically add these advanced validations in the indicator methods.
 Of course, you can and should do your own validation of `history` prior to using it in this library.
 Bad historical quotes data can produce unexpected results.

 ```csharp
 // fetch historical quotes from your favorite feed